DrLex0/print3D-FlexiRex/README.md

 ### 2024/04/01
 Small tweaks to the tail pieces to make it even easier to balance the Rex on its tail.

+### 2024/07/01
+No changes to the STLs, but the Blender source file has been improved to get rid of co-planar surfaces that required tedious manual clean-up after applying Boolean modifiers.
+Some clean-up is still required, but it only involves repeating a few operations, see instructions above.

 ## Hinge Design